 I didn't think 8" doilies would do this project justice, but when I finally gave them the time of day it turns out I love the look even more than their out-of-stock counterparts.
-Second craft blogger fail, this post should have been up a long time ago.

-The 8" doilies show more of the lace on the front of the invitation, really letting the intricate details shine.
+The 8" doilies show more of the lace on the front of the Iron Gate invitation, really letting the intricate details shine.
 These invitations are a match for the laser cut invitations you'll spend top dollar on.
 Picture me doing my happy dance when I tell you all you'll need to replicate the laser cut look is a paper doily, a can of spray paint and an invitation template.

 Some of you will be wondering how the doilies smell after giving them a light dusting with spray paint.
 Sure, they smell like paint at first.
 Just be sure to wait 24 hours before assembling the invitations and mailing them to give the smell a chance to wear off.